 - And there is an invisible column where every recipe is checked, and it says DELICIOUS!

-Did I mention that she also provides nutritional information for every single recipe in the book?
-And not like inaccurate, I don't care about this nutrition information, like REAL nutrition information.
+Did we mention that she also provides nutritional information for every single recipe in the book?
+And not like inaccurate, we don't care about this nutrition information, like REAL nutrition information.

-Gluten-free, peanut-free, soy-free for sure but did you know that this recipe is also Fish-free.
-That's great though because fish in Caramel Pecan Sticky Buns doesn't sound that appetizing.
-I bet some crazy paleo people would add some fermented cod liver oil with cinnamon on this recipe, but I am not one of them.
+Gluten-free, peanut-free, soy-free for sure but did you know that this recipe is also fish-free?
+That's great though because fish in Caramel Pecan Sticky Buns doesn't sound that appetizing!
+We bet some crazy Paleo people would add some fermented cod liver oil with cinnamon on this recipe, but we're not one of them.

-I am pretty sure this book review would be great without that last paragraph, but I am too lazy to delete it so hopefully, you laughed a little bit.
-I doubt anyone even reads this far come to think of it so I am safe.
+We're pretty sure this book review would be great without that last paragraph, but we're too lazy to delete it so hopefully, you laughed a little bit.
+We doubt anyone even reads this far come to think of it so we're safe either way.

 Smoky Candied Bacon Sweet Potatoes

 Celebrations Cookbook is a hardcover work of art that belongs in the kitchen of every cooking human being.
-I have known Danielle personally since 2011 and I feel incredibly grateful to have witnessed such an incredible journey.
-I have yet to meet someone so in touch with their gift and so committed and successful in using it to make this world a better place.
+We have known Danielle personally since 2011 and feel incredibly grateful to have witnessed such an incredible journey.
+We have yet to meet someone so in touch with their gift and so committed and successful in using it to make this world a better place.

 After you are done devouring these delicious bacon sweet potatoes, ensure you buy a copy of this book for yourself and everyone you love.
 Don't forget her other masterpieces either.
 You can get them all right here: